Sh4rkNad0/shadowrun/images/scene/README.md

-#Scene
+# Scene

-Any scenes that fit with the SR world.
-Combat, buildings, whatever.
+An image that sets the scene for a game, campaign or adventure.